 Additionally, setting alerts for large purchases can help detect and investigate unauthorized transactions swiftly and effectively.

-Protect your physical documents
+Keep your physical documents safe

 Keep your important documents safe by storing items like Social Security cards, birth certificates, passports, marriage certificates, and financial papers (such as bank statements and tax records) in a secure safe or lockbox.